|Las Vegas Classic Rules|

 LVC 900 Global Championship

 Ties for seeding positions for the LVC 900 Global Championship (including the 8th and 16th positions) will be resolved using the bowler’s total 18-game pinfall from the Qualifying Rounds of the previous three daily Challenge events.
-If a tie still exists, the bowler’s highest 6-game qualifying block in any Challenge event will be used.
+If a tie still exists, the bowler’s highest 6-game qualifying block will be used.

 Each entrant will be allowed a maximum of 12 bowling balls in the bowling center (including the paddock) at one time.
 Any or all bowling balls may be changed before or after any block.
 Bowling balls MAY NOT be used prior to their Word-Wide Release date.